 It’s been 5 years since the special day you met the love of your life – you know in your heart, this is the person you want to share the rest of your life experiences with.Together you’ve been through the ups, downs, and everything in between.
 It’s been tough, and you are so grateful to have someone’s shield to lean on.
 Discussions of philosophy, money, dreams, and goals have been had.
 You all have plans in action to accomplish them together!
 Because of this wonderful person, you look back at the last 5 years in complete happiness – and the moment as arrived!
 Your significant other has asked you to marry them…the question is would you want a more expensive diamond ring, investments as a token of your love, or both?

-In this post we want to examine the philosophy about buying diamond rings, using your moneys as voting power to make you think!
+In this post we want to examine the philosophy of buying diamond rings, using your money as voting power to make you think!

 Buying a Ring or Buying Assets?

 For the post, we want to explore two budgets: 5K and 15K.
 While reading the questions and points below, we encourage you to look at it from both angles.
 Once from the angle of the person proposing, and once from the person being proposed to.

 - How much would you use to buy/expect of a wedding ring?

 - How much would you invest in the stock market instead of spending on the ring?

 - If you knew you had a guaranteed return of 5K for every 1K invested in 10 years, would your budget change?

 Before reaching your decision on how you would utilize your budget, let’s explore a few statistics and questions.

 Should your ring cost 3 months worth of salary?